microchip-pic-avr-examples/avr128da48-cnano-8bit-mdfu-client-mplab-mcc/README.md

  * Include the <code style="font-family: 'Courier New', Courier, monospace;">delay.h</code> header file
  * At the top of the main file before the main function, copy and paste the following code:

+ >[!Tip]:
- **Tip**: The address presented below in the __at() is PROGMEM_SIZE - 2 since the hash size used is two bytes.
+ >The address presented below in the __at() is PROGMEM_SIZE - 2 since the hash size used is two bytes.
 In case of CRC32, the 0xFFFF at the end will be 0xFFFFFFFF, since CRC32 requires four bytes instead of two.
 ```
 #include <stdint.h>
 #ifdef __XC8__